 Examples of Completed Tasks

-- Placing items in their "home" after you finished using them.
+- Placing items in their "home" after you finish using them.

-- Putting toys or games away after you are done playing with them.
+- Putting toys or games on shelves (Affiliate Link) or drawers after you play with them.

 - Reviewing and editing papers after you have written them.